Gerard David Trafan Obituary

-Gerard David Trafan, 39, of St. Johnsbury, Vt., passed away on Friday, May 28, 2021, with his wife and daughter by his side at the Jack Byrne Center in Lebanon, N.H.
+Gerard David Trafan, 39, of Lyndonville, Vt. passed away on Friday, May 28, 2021, suddenly and has joined his uncles Chris and Randy Trafan in heaven.

-Gerard was born in St. Johnsbury on Oct.
-25, 1981, to Paulette Trafan and David Odell.
-He was raised and educated in St. Johnsbury by his mother, Paulette and her companion, Bill Drew.
-He worked as a Machinist for VT Aerospace Industries.
-On June 28, 2019, Gerard married Pamela Lakin.
-He loved spending time with family and enjoyed the outdoors especially hiking and fishing.
+Gerard was born Oct.
+25, 1981 to Paula Trafan and Guy (Bill) Drew.
+He came out smiling and for all who knew him he never stopped.
+He was the light in his family and friends lives.
+He would probably be found with a fishing pole in his hand or spending time with his grandson Theodore.

-Survivors include his wife of two years: Pamela Trafan of St. Johnsbury; his mother: Paulette Trafan and companion, Guy “Bill” Drew, of Lyndonville, Vt.; five children: Sierrah Pettit and husband, Asa, of Windsor, Vt., McKenzie Trafan of Lunenburg, Vt., Katelyn Edson and partner Noah George, of Wells River, Vt., Kelsey Edson of Woodsville, Vt., and Ryan Edson of East Ryegate, Vt.; a sister: Rachael Haldeman and husband, Brian, of Danville, Vt.; two grandchildren: Theodore Pettit and Aubree Edson; a niece: Baylee Haldeman; and his father: David Odell.
+One of Gerard’s biggest accomplishments was being a father.
+He had always wanted children and considered himself lucky enough to have two beautiful daughters whom he loved til his dying breath.

 (0) comments